 Officials said First Energy contested the ruling and is now pursuing a settlement with OSHA.
 (WBOY.com)

-Ned Johnson, a bulk handling operations technician, was trapped between a piece of machinery and a guardrail in the coal handling area near 12:30 p.m.
+A bulk handling operations technician was trapped between a piece of machinery and a guardrail in the coal handling area near 12:30 p.m.
 Ned Johnson had worked for FirstEnergy for twenty-five years and for the Harrison Power Station for two years.
 This area was closed by the company after the accident.

 Although at least three other FirstEnergy employees in Ohio and Pennsylvania have been killed on the job in the last six months, FirstEnergy’s Harrison Power Station is part of a labor department program meant to allow work sites with good safety records to avoid routine Occupational Safety and Health Administration inspections.
 This program has been criticized by workplace safety advocates and congressional auditors.
 The Harrison Power Station has not been inspected for more than a decade according to the U.S. Department of Labor.
 The Harrison Power Plant was last inspected in July of 2000 and cited with two minor violations.